digital-chemistry-laboratory/morfeus/docs/conformer.rst

   >>> ce.optimize_qc_engine(program="rdkit", model={"method": "MMFF94"},  procedure="geometric")
   >>> ce.get_relative_energies()
   array([0.        , 0.18695245, 0.18695245]))

 #######################
 Enantiomeric conformers
 #######################

 Mᴏʀғᴇᴜs can handle degeneracy stemming from enatiomeric conformations to some extent.
-This can be exemplified fro diethyl ether, which has three types of conformers *tt* (1), *tg* (4) and *gg* (2), where *t* stands for *trans*, *g* for *gauche* and the number in parenthesis is the total degeneracy of that type. :footcite:`merrill_solvent_2020`
+This can be exemplified with diethyl ether, which has three types of conformers *tt* (1), *tg* (4) and *gg* (2), where *t* stands for *trans*, *g* for *gauche* and the number in parenthesis is the total degeneracy of that type. :footcite:`merrill_solvent_2020`